“It may not be the right way to do things, but it’s how we do it.”

 So you’re going to carve that monolith up into, say, a dozen microservices.
 What languages, frameworks, and runtimes are you going to use for those services?
 Are you prepared to learn and build 12 different stacks?
 Probably not.
 So that means using the same stack for multiple services.
 What happens if your stack has a security vulnerability?
 Are you going to patch each microservice manually?
 If not, assuming, they’re running in Docker containers, how are you going to automate this process?

 No problem, says a team from Google.
 We’ve been doing this for years, and we have a solution called Kubernetes.
 The new buzzword is orchestration: Kubernetes will orchestrate your container environment.
 What does that mean, exactly?
-Orchestrate sounds lofty, almost god-like, with Kubernetes as the divine puppet master of your containers, and by extension, microservices.
+Orchestrate sounds lofty, almost god-like, with Kubernetes as the divine puppet controller of your containers, and by extension, microservices.
 But really it just means that it automates a lot of the annoying stuff you have to do by hand if you don’t have an orchestrator.

 Automation saves time, and it also standardizes tasks so that they happen the Right Way every time.
 Computers are bad at a lot of things, but one thing they do way better than humans is repetitive tasks.
 So it almost always makes sense to let them do anything you have to do more than once or twice.